roman015/TempFileExplorer/README.md

 ## Contents

-The Project contains a simple demo (Demo Windows.zip) using this component where it asks you to choose a .txt file and then it shows you the complete path to the txt file.
+The Project contains a simple demo (Demo Build Windows.zip) using this component where it asks you to choose a .txt file and then it shows you the complete path to the txt file.

 In addition to the demo there's also a unity package that you can use in your own unity projects as follows: